nafg/reactive/reactive-web-demo/src/main/resources/site/core/EventStream.md

 Calling `nonblocking` on an `EventStream` returns a derived `EventStream` that hands off events to an internal actor to process.
-Thus, only one event will be handled at a time, and the thread firing the event won't block.
+Thus, only one event will be handled at a time, and the thread firing the event won’t block.
 See below for an example.

 ### Detecting that an event has been superseded: `zipWithStaleness`

 Sometimes, like when you have a long-running, hard-working event handler, you may want to check whether a new event has been fired since the handler began running.
-Perhaps if one indeed was, you want to short-circuit and skip the rest of the work (maybe because it's superfluous in light of the new event).
+Perhaps if one indeed was, you want to short-circuit and skip the rest of the work (maybe because it’s superfluous in light of the new event).
 This may be especially important if you are using `nonblocking`: since only one event can be processed at a time, things may fall more and more behind schedule.
 For instance, if processing a mouse click takes half a second, after the user clicks 10 times it will take five seconds for the computer to "catch up" to the